- Golfer Benefits

 The First Tee of Massachusetts – thefirstteemass.org

 The First Tee started as a way to bring an affordable junior golf program to youth and communities that did not have them.
 What The First Tee soon discovered was that blending the rules of the game with life and leadership skills, kids and teens didn’t just learn how to putt – they were learning important values.
-Mass Golf currently offers programming at six program locations – D.W.
-Field Golf Course (Brockton), William J. Devine GC at Franklin Park (Boston), Hyannis Golf Course (Cape Cod), Fenway Golf Center (Springfield), The Links at Mass Golf (Norton) and KOHR Golf (Natick).
+Mass Golf currently offers programming at seven program locations – D.W.
+Field Golf Course (Brockton), William J. Devine GC at Franklin Park (Boston), Hyannis Golf Course (Cape Cod), Fenway Golf Center (Springfield), The Links at Mass Golf (Norton), KOHR Golf (Natick) and Cranberry Valley (Harwich).

 LPGA*USGA Girls Golf (Girls Golf) – girlsgolf.org